 Who will lead us in broadly and deeply working together to achieve our vision?

-Since George Floyd was killed in May, ULI has recommitted to centering racial equity in our work.
+Since George Floyd was killed in May of 2020, ULI has recommitted to centering racial equity in our work.
 We’re pushing harder to design programs that integrate social justice, sustainability, economic development, and post-pandemic thinking.
 Arguably, real estate and the built environment can manifest this exponential change in a more physical way than any other element of society.
 We can build things and invest our dollars in ways that reflect who we are and what we stand for.
 I hope you stand with me in wanting every neighborhood to be a “good neighborhood.”

 ULI has long been the place where people look to understand what’s next.
 Consider this your invitation to engage deeper and join in the work to better understand, support, and lead the future of our neighborhoods, cities, and world.
 There’s never been a better time to dive in.

 As the preeminent, multidisciplinary real estate forum, ULI facilitates the open exchange of ideas, information, and experience among local, national, and international industry leaders and policy makers dedicated to creating better places.

 The ULI St. Louis District Council brings together real estate professionals, civic leaders, and the St. Louis community for educational programs, initiatives impacting our community, and networking events, all in the pursuit of advancing responsible and equitable land use throughout our region.
 From conversations with 10 people to programs for 200, ULI has a forum for everyone to share, learn, and connect.